warui09/alx-low_level_programming/0x08-recursion/README.md

 C - Recursion
+All the tasks in this project are to completed using recursion only

 0. She locked away a secret, deep inside herself, something she once knew to be true... but chose to forget Write a program that prints a string followed by a new line.

+1. Why is it so important to dream?
+Because, in my dreams we are together Write a function that prints a string in reverse.

+3. You mustn't be afraid to dream a little bigger, darling Write a function that returns the factorial of a given number.